 - Page new likes: show the number of likes your page has received on a timespan.
-It should be combined with the dimension Date (which is the page date).
-And not a post date.
+It should be combined with the dimension Date (the page date).
+And not post date.

 - Page new unlikes: shows the total number of people removing your page likes.

-This is an example on how to display your total page followers as a scorecard and over time.
-You can see that Facebook displays total followers the given page has every day.
+This is an example of displaying your total page followers as a scorecard and over time.
+You can see that Facebook shows the total number of followers the given page has every day.

 Similar to reach, impressions offer the same metrics break down and express the audience you’re able to reach.
 Metrics include:

 - Paid impressions

 While reach refers to the number of users your post reaches, impressions refer to the number of times your posts are shown; one expresses the number of users and the other the number of actions.

 You may reach 5 people but get 10 impressions.
 The average number of times a single user is reached is 2, and that’s called the frequency.

 Facebook algorithm will determine your chances to get more or less reach by, among other factors, the actions people make on your page, such as:

 - Positive actions: behaviors that express a positive interaction with your page, such a like, comment, reaction, share, etc.